 I’ve been teaching drum lessons for over a decade, I currently teach online over Zoom and have many students in their forties, fifties and even sixties!

-The majority of the lessons can be followed with no equipment whatsoever, meaning you can jump right in and see if drums is right for you.
+The first lessons can be followed with no equipment whatsoever, meaning you can jump right in and see if drums is right for you.

 I really hope that you decide to give drums a go.
 Age 40 is absolutely no barrier to playing the drums; your playing will likely continue many decades into the future.